christophermanahan/christophermanahan/_posts/2018-10-4-minimize-assumptions.md

 end
 {% endhighlight %}

-This immediately creates a richer, more extensible codebase that can be used to build all new Games' of Life with different behavior, parameters, and potential visuals when rendered.
+This immediately creates a richer, more extensible codebase that can be used to build all new Game of Lifes with different behavior, parameters, and potential visuals when rendered.

 ### Don’t Have Tests Depend on Previous Tests